Free Museum Days (and Always Free Museums!) in Connecticut

 New Britain Museum of American Art - New Britain

 NBMAA offers period Community Access Days (Black History Month, Native American Heritage Month, Juneteenth, etc) where entrance is completely free for all ages.
 NBMAA offers exhibits of major American artists both modern and classic.
 To see a complete list of Community Access Day, go here.
-They often have kid-centric exhibitions like Norman Rockwell, Pop Art, Pulp Art, and a whole exhibit of Santa paintings!
+The museum often has kid-centric exhibitions like Norman Rockwell, Pop Art, Pulp Art, and a whole exhibit of Santa paintings!

 Free admission: All Community Access Days are free - there are approximately 10 per year